mixlr/mixlr.github.io/_posts/2016-03-05-ways-we-work-as-a-team-at-mixlr.md

 ---
 layout: post
-title:  "5 ways we work as a team at Mixlr"
+title:  "Reflecting on how we've evolved our ways of working as a team"
-date:   2016-03-31 12:00:00
+date:   2018-12-12 12:00:00
-author: Rob
+author: Erika
 categories: team
-excerpt: Find out about how we work as a team at Mixlr, including daily standup, Slack sounds and more.
+excerpt: Find out about how we've updated our favourite methods of working together effectively.
 comments: true
 image: soundsystem1.jpg
 tags: process, agile, tools, team